i2group/analyze/documentation/developer_essentials_example_audit_db.md

 Configuring the "audit logging to database" example project
 ===========================================================

 In i2 Analyze, you can use audit logging to record information about user activity in the Information Store.
 To do so, you must write and configure an implementation of the `IAuditLogger` interface.
-In Developer Essentials, IBM provides the `awc-audit-database-example` example, which writes audit logging information to a relational database.
+In Developer Essentials, IBM provides the `opal-audit-database-example` example, which writes audit logging information to a relational database.

 Before you begin
 ----------------